Beacon Hospital Hotline

 The aim of all types of radiotherapy is to destroy cancer cells.

 Radiotherapy damages cells and stops them from dividing and growing.
 Cancer cells can’t recover from this damage so they die, but healthy cells can repair themselves more easily.
+The Halcyon System is the world’s first medical radiotherapy technology to achieve 100% image guidance and significantly improving their treatment speed.

 For advanced prostate cancer, the main aims of radiotherapy are: